Top 6 tips to reduce turnover and keep retail store operations hummingPosted on: October 24, 2019

 These are just a few of the crucial business objectives that weigh on the minds of retail operations leaders.
 But the one thing you simply cannot afford to overlook is retaining your frontline employees.

 While it may seem like this should be more of a human resources concern, reaching operational targets is virtually impossible without a stable, high-performing workforce.
 That’s because disengaged frontline associates aren’t motivated to deliver the stand-out customer experiences that drive sales.
 They’re also higher flight risks.
-So you’re not just missing out on potential profits, you’re facing the inflated labor costs that come along with low engagement.
+So you’re not just missing out on potential profits, but you’re facing the inflated staffing costs that come along with low engagement.

-Retaining employees is good for business
+Retaining your retail employees is good for business

 1. Onboard smarter